 Rule 6.
 Cases Transferred to the Tax Court

 (a) Transferred Cases.
-Tax cases filed in the superior court, but not in the Tax Court, that are later transferred to the Tax Court must be treated by the Clerk for purposes of Rule 4 as if they were cases newly filed in the Tax Court.
-The plaintiff in those cases must comply with Rule 10 by filing a Cover Sheet no later than 30 days after the filing of the order for the transfer.
+Tax cases filed in the superior court, but not in the Tax Court, that are later transferred to the Tax Court, must be treated by the Clerk for purposes of Rule 4 as if they were cases newly filed in the Tax Court.
+The plaintiff in those cases must comply with Rule 10 by filing a Cover Sheet no later than 30 days after the order transferring the case is filed.

 (b) Transferred Files and Fees.
 When a tax case is transferred, the transferring county’s superior court clerk must transmit the file together with all exhibits and certified transcripts to the Tax Court Clerk.
-If the case is transferred from a county other than Maricopa, the transferring county’s superior court clerk must remit to the Tax Court Clerk filing and appearance fees the parties paid to the transferring clerk.
-If the case was first filed in a county other than Maricopa County, the parties must pay to the Tax Court Clerk document storage and retrieval fees, and other applicable surcharges.
+If the case is transferred from a county other than Maricopa, the transferring county’s superior court clerk must remit to the Tax Court Clerk any filing and appearance fees the parties paid to the transferring clerk.
+If the case was first filed in a county other than Maricopa County, the parties must pay to the Tax Court Clerk all applicable document storage and retrieval fees, and other surcharges.
 Payment must be made no later than 30 days after the filing of the order transferring the case.

 Rule 7.
 Documents Stamped by Clerk

-The Clerk must affix on each document filed with the Tax Court a stamp that reflects both the filing date and the date and time of receipt.
-If a document is filed by mail, the filing date must be the date on the postmark on the envelope received by the Tax Court Clerk.
-If a filing arrives by mail with no discernible postmark, the filing date must be identified as the date of receipt.
-If a filing date is critical, and the filing is to be made by mail, it is the filing party’s responsibility to provide the Tax Court with proof of the date of mailing.
+The Clerk must affix on each document filed with the Tax Court a stamp that reflects both the filing date and the date and time the document is received.
+If a document is filed by mail, the filing date is the date on the postmark on the envelope received by the Tax Court Clerk.
+If a document for filing arrives by mail with no discernible postmark, the filing date is the date the Tax Court receives the document, unless the filing party provides the Tax Court with proof of the date of mailing.

 Rule 9.
 Form of Documents

 (a) Representatives.
-If a representative of a party presents a document, and the representative is not a member of the State Bar of Arizona, the information required in Local Rule 2.15(a), must be provided as directed, except for the State Bar of Arizona attorney identification number.
-A representative certified or registered by any governmental body for a reason relating to taxation must provide their certification or registration.
-Examples of certification or registration, for purposes of this rule, are “CPA,” or, “IRS Enrolled Agent.”
+If a representative of a party presents a document, and the representative is not a member of the State Bar of Arizona, the document must bear the information required by Maricopa County Local Rule of Practice 2.15(a) , except for the State Bar of Arizona attorney identification number.
+If a document is presented by a representative certified or registered by any governmental body for a reason relating to taxation, the document also must bearthe representative’s certification or registration information.
+Examples of certification or registration, for purposes of this rule are “CPA” or “IRS Enrolled Agent.”

 (b) Caption.
 The caption in Rule 8 must appear centered on or below line 6 of the first page of any document presented, and the first page must also contain: